feynon/carlosbecker.com/content/post/2012-07-31-updating-arch-linux-from-a-core-install.md

 city: Joinville
 ---

-Recently I tried to made a fresh archlinux installation, with my old iso (don't remember exactly what version is)… Yo, first, I installed it with the local mirror only, without any update.
+Recently I tried to made a fresh archlinux installation, with my old iso (don't remember exactly what version is)...
+Yo, first, I installed it with the local mirror only, without any update.
 The installation was ok, I rebooted, then try to update, using the arch linux home help about the */lib turn into a symlink to /usr/lib*. **Sweet** mistake.
 That crap just don't work.

 In last times, we have a lot of big arch linux changes: